zendframework/zf1/README.txt

 requests; exploiting this vulnerability could coerce opening arbitrary files and/or TCP connections.

-The patch in 1.11.12 ensures libxml_disable_entity_loader() is called before any SimpleXML calls are executed, thus removing the vulnerability.
+The patch in 1.11.12 and 1.12.0 ensures libxml_disable_entity_loader()
+is called before any SimpleXML calls are executed, thus removing the vulnerability.

 Thanks goes to Johannes Greil and Kestutis Gudinavicius of SEC-Consult